fengjixuchui/CodaPinTracer/README.md

 By running the **parse_db.py** script, the **DllPrototypes** folder will be populated with .cpp files, one for every DLL, containing all the data structures required for an accurate tracing.

+## Exports Addresses Generation

+Everything that is required for the Exports Addresses Generation phase is in the **ExpInfo** folder.

+**ReadFuncts.py** is the main script, which, given a DLL path, will analyze the DLL automatically with IDA and generate the exports related info in the **exports** folder inside ExpInfo.
+Its usage and output is explained in the python file itself.

+To automate **ReadFuncts.py**'s activity over a set of DLLs we can use the **GenerateExpRanges.py** script.
+In the DLL list at the beginning of the script we can specify which DLLs we want to analyze, assuming that they are located in **C:\Windows\System32**

+Its usage is straightforward.
+The only paramater is the OS bits number to differentiate between Win32 and WOW64:

+    ```
+    python GenerateExpRanges <32/64>
+    ```

+**Note:** WOW64 should work fine but has not been tested yet

 ## Compilation

 **TODO the following instructions need to be updated to reflect the changes to paths**